epy1234/jenkins-casc/README.md

 ﻿# jenkins-casc

- First clone it to your machine, type:
+> First clone it to your machine, type:

 `$ git clone https://github.com/epy1234/jenkins-casc.git`

-After finish downloaded:
+> After finish downloaded:

 `$ docker compose up --build`

-Go on browser to:
+> In browser go to:

 `localhost:80`

-Click on Log In.
+> Click on Log In.

 `Usename: user1`
 `Password: 1234`